The Suckless From Scratch Project

 • Sbase and Ubase as the system core

-• almost completly compiled with the TinyCC (TCC) compiler.
+• almost completely built with the TinyCC (TCC) compiler.

 • BearSSL instead of OpenSSL